Agios Nektarios | church & monastery

 Hospital Agios Dionisios

 I learned too that the church built the local hospital (of Agios Dionysios), and plans to turn the building where meals are prepared into a “gerokomio” (old people’s home).
 Trained sisters have served for periods of time as nurses in the hospital, and also as teachers for local children.
 A seaside campsite supervised by the church is located in the area called Tourlos, near Vagia.
-The church has restored also an old building in Aegina, which is a children’s center, for music lessons, games, and other activities.
+The church is restored also an old building in Aegina, which is a children’s center, for music lessons, games, and other activities.
 “But the church doesn’t involve itself in politics,” the sister added.

 Icons, oil etc

 Those who wish to have icons and other items mailed to them from the church store can request such items via FAX and should include their address in the request.
-Holy oil & water is free, though books and other items require payment.
+Holy oil is free, though books and other items require payment.
+Unfortunately they are not working with email.

-Contact information
+Contact Information

-address: 18010 Kontos, Aegina island
+18010 Kontos, Aegina island

-Telephone: +30 22970 53806 (mother superior)
++30 22970 53806 (mother superior)

-Telephone: +30 22970 53800 (office)
++30 22970 53800 (office)

-Telephone: +30 22970 53821 (guesthouse)
++30 22970 53821 (guesthouse)

-Fax: +30 22970 53998
+fax: +30 22970 53998